godaddy/node-connect-qos/README.md

   identified, any user can be throttled during very heavy traffic.
 * hitRatio (default: 0.01) - Ratio of hits (0.01 equates to 1% of historySize)
   required to be identified as a **potential** bad actor.
+* errorStatusCode (default: 503) - The HTTP status code to return if the request has been throttled

 ## TODO

 * Support for tracking top bad actors over time